73499 - Safety and Loss Prevention M

 The aim of the course is to give students the basic theoretical notions and the technical tools for:

-- the evaluation of the consequences of accidents (through the consequence analysis and the damage models);
+• the evaluation of the consequences of accidents (through consequence analysis and damage models);

-- the evaluation of their occurrence frequency (through preliminary elements of reliability engineering);
+• the evaluation of their occurrence frequency (through basic elements of reliability engineering);

-The knowledge of these issues is necessary to manage safety problems during the whole lifetime of a plant and also to assure compliance with the safety regulations of the process industries.
+Knowledge of these issues is necessary to manage safety problems during the whole lifetime of a plant and also to ensure compliance with the safety regulations of the process industries.

 Course contents